 For the purposes of this document, the following terms and definitions apply.
-The IEEE Standards Dictionary Online should be consulted for terms not defined in this clause.7
+The IEEE Standards Dictionary Online should be consulted for terms not defined in this clause.6 agent: A node that collects and transmits personal health data to an associated manager.